Orange Knowledge Programme (OKP) 2019 for Students to Study in The Netherlands

 To Be Taken At (Country): The Netherlands

-About the Award: On 1 July 2017 the Netherlands Fellowship Programmes (NFP) entered a new phase as a new programme under the name Kennisontwikkelings programma (KOP).
+About the Award: On 1 July 2017 the Netherlands Fellowship Programmes (NFP) entered a new phase as a new programme under the name Kennisontwikkelings programma (KOP), in English, Orange Knowledge Programme (OKP).
 KOP aims to advance the development of the capacity, knowledge and quality of both individuals and institutions in higher and vocational education.

 Type: Fellowship, Masters, Short Courses/Training

-Eligibility: One must be a professional and a national of, and working and living in one of the countries on the OKP Country list valid at the time of application;
+Eligibility: One must be a professional and a national of, and working and living in one of the countries on the Orange Knowledge Programme (OKP) Country list valid at the time of application;

 - One must have a current employer’s statement that complies with the formal Nuffic has provided.
 All information must be provided and all commitments that are included in the formal must be endorsed in the statement;